vcable/Google-Homepage/README.md

-A from-scratch remake of the Google homepage.
+A fully functioning from-scratch remake of the Google homepage.
 Done as part of the Odin Project.